sentience/HyperlinkHelper/README.md

 Project Status
 --------------

-This project is currently alpha.
-Functionality is largely incomplete, but what’s there works to a useful standard.
+This project is **stable**, but is an incomplete port.
+The available functionality works and works well, but there are features of the original TextMate bundle that still need to be brought over.

 [st2]: http://www.sublimetext.com/2
 [tm]: http://macromates.com/